adalborgo/UnoBlockly/README.md

 5. Fill the display with the &#39;X&#39; character (sbk-display\_fill.ubk)
 6. Shows the rotation angle of the potentiometer on the display (sbk-encoder-display.ubk)
 7. Shows the temperature, humidity and pressure data on the display (sbk-meteo.ubk)
-8. Shows the values ??detected by the accelerometer on the display (sbk-acceleration.ubk)
+8. Shows the acceleration on the display (sbk-acceleration.ubk)
-9. Gives an indication of the light intensity of the environment (sbk-light\_intensity.ubk)
+9. Indicates the light intensity of the environment (sbk-light\_intensity.ubk)
-10. Gives an indication of the ambient noise (sbk-microphone.ubk)
+10. Indicates the ambient noise (sbk-microphone.ubk)

 **Makeblock mBot examples** ([examples-mBot.zip](https://www.dibis.it/j4/images/unoblockly/examples/en/examples-mBot.zip))
 1. Generate a sequence of sounds from 300 to 1800 Hz (mBot-sound300-1800.ubk)